DiamantisPa/brilview/docs/deploy.rst

 For production deployment, the brilview code must be tagged in the git repository.
 And file /openshfit/brilview/Dockerfile should contain the new git tag.
 The tagging step is required in order to always trigger a docker image update.

+Temporarily scale down ``brilview-server`` pods from 2 to 1 to free some resources for server building.

 ::

   oc start-build brilview-server-bc --from-dir=brilview

+When finished, scale brilview-server back to 2.

 Monitoring
 ----------